 Harrison Township Bulletin Board

-THE ALLEGHENY COUNTY VACANT PROPERTY RECOVERY PROGRAM IS BACK!
+THE ALLEGHENY COUNTY VACANT PROPERTY RECOVERY PROGRAM IS IN FULL SWING!

 The purpose of this program is to acquire blighted, tax delinquent properties and resell them to applicants for meaningful reuse.
 Click here for all the details.